cassiobolba/Data-Engineering/fundamentals_data_engineering.md

 They build tools and systems that scale and leverage data on the company, usually with Software Engineering backgrounds, they are found mostly in companies migrating from stage 2 to 3 in our data maturity scale.

 ### Data Engineers Inside an Organization
+#### Internal-Facing Versus External-Facing Data Engineers
+The *External DE* deal with APIS, external integrations, social media, IoT and ecomerce.
+They need to deal with extra components such as higher security, latency, limits os queries, concurrency and so on, in addition to normal requirements they have from their internal stakeholders.
+The *Internal DE* usually deals with more straightforward tasks such as ETL, reports, BI dashboards, DW and so on.
+Usually the 2 types of user facing are mixed and the internal work is usually also a pre-requise to external works.

+#### Data Engineers and Other Technical Roles
+DEs are a hub between Data Producers such as SE, DA, DevOps or SREs, and Data Consumers such as Data Analyst , DSm DEs and  ML
+##### Upstream Stakeholders
+You Must understand the data Architecture you use as much as understand the type of data and source systems producing the data.
+Let's take a look at each upstream role.